 What is academic civic engagement?

-Academic Civic Engagement (ACE) is an educational approach that encourages students to learn in community contexts.
-Students consider community-based experiences in relation to classroom learning and apply academic knowledge and skills to strengthen communities as an integrated component of an academic course.
+Academic Civic Engagement (ACE) encourages students to apply what they learn in the classroom within community contexts for the common good.
 Often referred to as community-based research, service-learning, community-based learning and public scholarship, academic civic engagement facilitates the development of skills, habits of mind and relationships that prepare students for future internship, research, civic leadership and work roles.

 How does ACE benefit the community?